Stochastic Quantum Information Geometry and Speed Limits at the Trajectory Level

 \section{Acknowledgments}

-PBM is grateful for discussions with Anna Sanpera, Alessandro Candeloro, Carmem Gilardoni, Diogo Soares-Pinto, Gabriel Bié Alves, Guilherme Zambon, Ivan Medina, and Luis Garcia-Pintos.
+PBM is grateful for discussions with Anna Sanpera, Alessandro Candeloro, Carmem Gilardoni, Diogo Soares-Pinto, Gabriel Bié Alves, Guilherme Zambon, Ivan Medina, and Luis Pedro Garc\'ia-Pintos.
 PBM acknowledges the support of the Brazilian agency Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de Ensino Superior (CAPES), finance code 001.
-PVP acknowledges the Funda\c{c}$\Tilde{\text{a}}$o de Amparo $\Grave{\text{a}}$ Pesquisa do Estado do Rio de Janeiro (FAPERJ Process SEI-260003/000174/2024).
+PVP acknowledges the Funda\c{c}$\Tilde{\text{a}}$o de Amparo $\Grave{\text{a}}$ Pesquisa do Estado do Rio de Janeiro (FAPERJ processes SEI-260003/005741/2024, SEI-260003/021783/2025).
 F.I. acknowledges financial support from the Brazilian funding agencies CAPES, CNPQ, FAPERJ (No. 151064/2022-9, and No. E-26/201.365/2022), and by the Serrapilheira Institute (grant number Serra – 2211-42166).
-SMDQ acknowledges CNPq grant No. 302348/2022-0, and FAPERJ grant No. APQ1-210.310/2024.
+SMDQ acknowledges CNPq grant No. 302348/2022-0, and FAPERJ (grants No. APQ1-210.310/2024, and E-26/200.155/2026).
 MP acknowledges support from the Royal Society Wolfson Fellowship (RSWF/R3/183013), the Department for the Economy of Northern Ireland under the US-Ireland R\&D Partnership Programme, the PNRR PE Italian National Quantum Science and Technology Institute (PE0000023), and the EU Horizon Europe EIC Pathfinder project QuCoM (GA no. 10032223).
 WAMM acknowledges CNPq grant No. 308560/2022-1.